solid/webid-oidc-spec/application-workflow-detailed.md

 #### 3. Checks Audience

-When a RS receives a pop_token it should first to see if the audience refers to itself.
+When an RS receives a pop_token it should first to see if the audience refers to itself.
 If it does not it MUST reject the request with a 403.

 #### 4. Checks client signature.

-The RS wants to ensure that this pop_token truely came from the client that the OP said it should come from when it signed the id_token.
+The RS wants to ensure that this pop_token truly came from the client that the OP said it should come from when it signed the id_token.
 To do so, the RS should ensure that the public key included in the `cnf` field of the id_token matches the signature of the pop_token.
 If they do not match the RS MUST reject the request with a 403.

 #### 5. Retrieves Profile

-A request should be made to url in the `sub` field of the id_token (The user's Pod) to determine that user's OP via the issuer attribute.
+A request should be made to URL in the `sub` field of the id_token (The user's Pod) to determine that user's OP via the issuer attribute.
 For instructions on this see step 2.1 of the authorization instructions.

 #### 6. Checks Issuer